comradequinn/q/README.md

 ### Structured Responses

-By default, `q` will request responses structured as free-form text, which is a sensible format for conversational use.
+By default, `gen` will request responses structured as free-form text, which is a sensible format for conversational use.
 However, in many scenarios, particuarly ci and scripting use-cases, it is preferable to have the output in a structured form.
-To this end, `q` allows you to specify a `schema` that will be used to format the response.
+To this end, `gen` allows you to specify a `schema` that will be used to format the response.

-There are two methods of specifying a schema, either by using `QSF` (`q`'s `S`chema `F`ormat) or by providing a JSON based `OpenAPI schema object`.
+There are two methods of specifying a schema, either by using `GSL` (`gen`'s `s`chema `l`anguage) or by providing a JSON based `OpenAPI schema object`.

-In either case, note that `grounding` will be implicitly disabled when using a `schema`, this is a current stipulation of the `Gemini API`, not `q` itself.
+In either case, note that `grounding` will be implicitly disabled when using a `schema`, this is a current stipulation of the `Gemini API`, not `gen` itself.

-#### QSF (Q's Schema Format)
+#### GSL (Gen's Schema Language)

-`QSF` provides a quick, simple and readable method of defining basic response schemas.
-It allows the definition of an arbitary number of `fields`, each with a `type` and an optional `description`. `QSF` can only be used to define non-hierarchical schemas, however this is often all that is needed for a substantial amount of structured response use-cases.
+`GSL` provides a quick, simple and readable method of defining basic response schemas.
+It allows the definition of an arbitary number of `fields`, each with a `type` and an optional `description`. `GSL` can only be used to define non-hierarchical schemas, however this is often all that is needed for a substantial amount of structured response use-cases.

-The most basic definition of a `QSF` schema, representing a single field response with no description is shown below
+A basic schema definition in `GSL` format is shown below, it represents a single field response with no description

 ```bash
 field-name:type # for example, 'result:integer'